 “It was the most important letter of my life,” she told Dr. Paul in a conversation with the online platform StoryCorps.
 She received her certificate as a registered nurse and completed her bachelor’s degree in nursing science in 2011.
 That year she achieved her dream when she was hired as a nurse at an elementary school in Pennsylvania, not far from her hometown.

-“There’s nothing wrong with her cognition; in fact, Kristal has above-average intelligence,” Dr. Paul said.
-“But often when many people look at someone in a wheelchair, there is a lot of bias leading to incorrect assumptions.”
+“Often when many people look at someone in a wheelchair, there is a lot of bias leading to incorrect assumptions,” Dr. Paul said

 “Rules and bones are meant to be broken,” Kristal wrote in a 2018 personal blog post in Scrubs magazine.
 The message she gives others with disabilities is, “Never say, ‘I can’t.’”